anwarulhaq123/Techdegree-Project-10/README.md

  I add  a folder named api to the root of  repo.
 Copy the REST API Express application from my unit 9 project into the api folder.

-Add CORS support to your REST API
+Add CORS support to My REST API

 While developing the React application, i was be using the create-react-app development server, which will host my application (by default) at http://localhost:3000/. my REST API, will be hosted separately from my React application at http://localhost:5000/.
 While both the React and REST API applications will be using the same hostname, localhost, their port numbers differ, so the browser will treat them as separate origins or domains.